Return to Home

 There are also evening classes available.
 Please see our calendar to register for the evening session.

 In this open studio one or more experienced machinists will be on hand to assist you with your project.
-The prerequisite for attending this Open Studio is Metal Arts Machine Shop: Orientation and preferably at least one lathe and milling class.
+The prerequisite for attending this Open Studio is Machine Shop Orientation and preferably at least one lathe and milling class.

 Some experience with machine tools desired.
 Bring your own metal or plastic and hardware for your project.
 Bring safety glasses and hearing protection may be needed.
 We have ear plugs available.

 Instructor Bio: Peter and Stan are retired mechanical engineers who have had or have their own metal machining work shops.

 Peter Moseley - metal.lead@BainbridgeBARN.org,

 Orientation is free, but registration is required so we know how many attendees to expect.
 If there are no registrants, the class will be cancelled.